Health Insurance Open Enrollment:

 - Established Families: As your family matures, so do your health insurance needs.
 From maintenance drugs and braces to insurance for your college student, it’s important to know the facts.

-- Seniors and Boomers: Now that your children are grown, it’s more important that you focus on your own health.
-Make sure you have the right coverage before and during retirement.
+- Seniors and Boomers: Make sure you have the right coverage before and during retirement.

 Visit the NAIC's Special Section: PPACA & State Insurance Regulation for the latest news regarding healthcare reform implementation efforts.